opendistro-for-elasticsearch/sql/docs/user/dql/troubleshooting.rst

 Narrative
 =========

-SQL plugin is stateless for now so mostly the troubleshooting is mainly focused on why a single query fails.
+SQL plugin is stateless for now so mostly the troubleshooting is focused on why a single query fails.

 Syntax Analysis / Semantic Analysis Exceptions